-The Registered Retirement Savings Plan (RRSP) is 60 years old but it's certainly not on the verge of retiring!
+The Registered Retirement Savings Plan (RRSP) is over 60 years old but it's certainly not on the verge of retiring!
 Since it was introduced in Canada in 1957, it has come a long way.
 According to the latest data from Statistics Canada, nearly 6 million Canadians contributed to an RRSP in 2014, depositing no less than 38 billion dollars (or an average of $6,500 per contributor).

 This popularity is simple to explain: it doesn't matter how old you are, contributing to an RRSP is one of the best strategies to pay less tax and have more money for yourself!

 In a nutshell, the amounts invested in an RRSP allow to reduce your taxable income for the year for which you have contributed.
 You will only need to pay taxes on these amounts upon retirement.